juanjosegarciaripoll/seeq/README.md

 as `import seeq`, `import seeq.evolution`, etc.

 If you change the notebooks, the module `seeq/` must also be rebuilt.
 This is done using `make all` at the toplevel directory.
+This works both in Windows as well as in Linux (in this case you may need to have `make` installed).

 Version: 0.0